khauthanhhieu/barebone-admin/README.md

 # ShakibAdimin Next.js - Free Next.js Tailwind Admin Dashboard Template

-ShakibAdimin is a free and open-source admin dashboard template built on **Next.js and Tailwind CSS** providing developers with everything they need to create a feature-rich and data-driven: back-end, dashboard, or admin panel solution for any sort of web project.

-With ShakibAdimin Next.js, you get access to all the necessary dashboard UI components, elements, and pages required to build a high-quality and complete dashboard or admin panel.
-Whether you're building a dashboard or admin panel for a complex web application or a simple website.

-ShakibAdimin utilizes the powerful features of **Next.js 14** and common features of Next.js such as server-side rendering (SSR), static site generation (SSG), and seamless API route integration.
-Combined with the advancements of **React 18** and the robustness of **TypeScript**, ShakibAdimin is the perfect solution to help get your project up and running quickly.

-nique Dashboards: Analytics, Ecommerce, Marketing, and CRM (More will be added)

-- 120+ Dashboard UI Components
-- 200+ Total UI Elements
-- 45+ HTML Files
-- All Essential Elements and Files
-- Full Figma Design Source - As Shown on Demo

----

-- 1 Unique Dashboard
-- 30+ Dashboard UI Components
-- 50+ Total UI Elements
-- 10+ HTML Files
-- TypeScript Support
-- Basic UI Kit Elements and Files
-- Figma Design Source - Free Sample

----

 ## Installation

 Here are the steps you need to follow to install the dependencies.